What Happens When a Landfill Is Full?

 Now, many local landfills are closing because there’s no more room.
-The National Waste and Recycling Association reported that there were once 8,000 active landfills in the United States.
-That number is now down to 3,091.
+In 1990, there were 6,326 active landfills in the United States.
+As of 2018, that number is now down to 1,269.
 If you’re wondering what happened to all the ones that closed, the answer might surprise you.

 Depending on the type of waste accepted at a landfill, there are several possible uses once they’ve been capped.
 There might even be an old landfill in your neighborhood — just disguised as something else.